 A selection effect causes some members of the population to be chosen preferentially over others.
 This is NOT random sampling.
 An undetected selection effect can invalidate a study.
 On the other hand, a selection effect can be creatively used to make a study come out in a specific and desired way.
 Read "Tainted Truth" by Cynthia Crossen.
 It's in the auxiliary reading list page.

 The magazine "Literary Digest" was popular in the 1920's and 1930's.
 They had a practice of polling their readers to predict the outcome of presidential elections in the U.S. The Digest has run up a good record of predicting elections - before 1936.
 Franklin Roosevelt was running for a second term against Republican Alf Landon.
 The magazine mailed their questionnaires to the chosen population: magazine subscribers, automobile owners, telephone subscribers and voters.
 They got 23% of 10,000,000 questionnaires, tabulated the results, and confidently announced that Landon would win by a 3 to 2 margin.
 When the actual election came around, Roosevelt won by a large margin.
 How could the Digest have blown the poll so badly?
-To add insult to the injury, a young pollster named Gallup surveyed only 50,000 people and called the election correctly.
+To add insult to the injury, a young pollster named Gallup surveyed only 3,000 people and called the election correctly.
 What went wrong?
 What did Gallup do right?
+[Some sources say Gallup used a sample of 50,000 others say 3,000.]

 The Digest made not one, but TWO major errors of sampling.
 First - look at the population they mailed the questionnaires to.
 In 1936 those who owned cars, had telephones or subscribed to various magazines tended to be more educated, have higher incomes (this during the Depression) and be Republican!
 This group was decidedly NOT a sample of the entire U.S. voting population.
 Second - and probably more serious - was the way the poll was conducted.
 The Digest mailed out the questionnaires and asked the people to respond by mail.
 Recognize this?
 It's a volunteer sample!
 Those who took the time to fill out the questionnaire and return had strong feelings - they didn't like Roosevelt and WANTED Landon to win!
 Those who liked Roosevelt didn't bother!

 Those two sampling errors bombed the poll.
 Oh - and what about Gallup?
-His sample was far smaller - only 50,000.
+His sample was far smaller - only 50,000 (or 3,000).
 The difference was that Gallup had figured out the importance of good samples and obtained a reasonably good RANDOM sample of the U.S. POPULATION.
 His poll prediction was correct.
-The final insult is wonderful - Gallup took a sample of 3,000 people at random from the same lists that the Digest used and sent them a postcard asking them how they planned to vote.
+The final insult is wonderful - Gallup took a sample of 50,000 (or 3,000) people at random from the same lists that the Digest used and sent them a postcard asking them how they planned to vote.
 Using the same lists and the same volunteer response method yielded a result almost identical to the Digest's poll.
 Gallup not only predicted (before the election) that the Digest would get it wrong, but also correctly predicted by how much!

 How Gallup's poll worked